 PFAS Laws and Regulations

 There are a variety of laws and regulations to protect public health and the environment.
-The following list relate to PFAS in the environment.
+The following list relates to PFAS in the environment.

 Safe Drinking Water Act